-The Sunnyside-Snake River Wildlife Area contains about 4,000 acres of freshwater wetland habitats.
+The Sunnyside-Snake River Wildlife Area contains of about 4,000 acres of freshwater wetland habitats.
 These wetland habitats are primarily supported by direct surface flow of irrigation water, but seeps and springs support wetlands that are not directly connected to the irrigation canals and waterways.

 Since 2011, approximately 400 acres of wetland habitat have been restored and enhanced at the Mesa Lake, Windmill Ranch, Bailie, and Sunnyside units.
-The enhancement and restoration work included the replacement of water control structures, pumps, culverts, and piping.
-All work also included beaver management.
-Beavers play an important role in the ecosystem, and their dambuilding activities provide habitat for a diversity of species, but they can also cause problems.
+The enhancement and restoration work included the replacement of water control structures, pumps, culverts, and piping, and beaver management.
+Beavers play an important role in the ecosystem, and their dam-building activities provide habitat for a diversity of species, but they can also cause problems.
 Beavers instinctively build dams where they hear the water channeled through a culvert.
 This can lead to flooding and road and other damage.
-To reduce the damage caused by beavers, sturdy wire mesh was used to keep them out so they can't dam up the pipe.
-These "beaver deceivers" allow the water to keep flowing without beavers clogging everything up.
+To reduce the damage caused by beavers, sturdy wire mesh was used to prevent damming up the pipe.
+These "beaver deceivers" allow the water to keep flowing,